nep-pack/NonlinearEigenproblems.jl/README.md

 A nonlinear eigenvalue problem is the problem to determine a scalar *λ* and a vector *v* such that *<p align="center">M(λ)v=0</p>* where *M* is an *nxn*-matrix depending on a parameter.
 This package aims to provide state-of-the-art algorithms to solve this problem, as well as a framework to formulate applications and easy access to benchmark problems.
-This currently includes (but are not restricted to) Newton-type methods, Subspace methods, Krylov methods, contour integral methods, block methods, companion.
-Problem transformation techniques such as scaling, shifting, deflating are also directly supported.
+This currently includes (but are not restricted to) Newton-type methods, Subspace methods, Krylov methods, contour integral methods, block methods, companion matrix approaches.
+Problem transformation techniques such as scaling, shifting, deflating are also natively supported by the package.

 # How to use it?